AmasaDelano/dungeon-land/markdown/02_Playing_the_Game.md

 ### Armor

-Armor mitigates damage.
-When a character takes damage, they subtract their armor from the damage dealt.
+Whenever a character or monster takes damage, they subtract their armor from the damage dealt.
 For example, a character that takes 5 damage with 1 armor would only lose 4 HP.
 This might mean a blow is turned away completely—that's fine, it's what armor is for!

 > The orc just cut me with his nasty knife.
 That means I take d8+2 damage.
 I rolled a 5, so I take 7 damage.
 But, I have 2 armor, so that means I only take 5 damage.